tcj2001/bitunix-automated-crypto-trading/README.md

   - `BARS`: Number of bars to use for study and charting

   - `Technical Indicators Parameters`:
-    - `BOS_PERIOD`: Break of structure period, number of bars to look back to determine the previous high or low
     - `MA_FAST`: Fast moving average period
     - `MA_MEDIUM`: Medium moving average period
     - `MA_SLOW`: Slow moving average period